 If you decide to run your own Better Eating, Better Learning workshop, you may wish to consider the following:

-- Best results will be achieved with a multi-disciplinary group, with representation from health, education, catering and procurement to help encourage future partnership working and generate balanced discussion.
+1. The best results will be achieved with a multi-disciplinary group, with representation from health, education, catering and procurement to help encourage future partnership working and generate balanced discussion

 Explore this self-evaluation approach

 What do you need?

 - a projector for showing the presentation slides and short films